cggh/scikit-allel/docs/index.rst

 Installation
 ------------

-This package requires numpy, scipy and numexpr.
-Install these dependencies first, then::
+This package requires numpy_, scipy_, numexpr_ and bcolz_.
+Install these
+dependencies first, then::

     $ pip install -U scikit-allel